polyformproject/license-development/Shield.md

 ## Patent License

 The licensor grants you a patent license for the software that covers patent claims the licensor can license, or becomes able to license, that you would infringe by using the software.

-## Competition

-Goods and services compete even when they provide functionality through different kinds of interfaces or for different technical platforms.
-Applications can compete with services, libraries with plugins, frameworks with development tools, and so on, even if they're written in different programming languages or for different computer architectures.
-Goods and services compete even when provided free of charge.
-If you market a product as a practical substitute for the software or another product, it definitely competes.

 ## New Products